 Q: But won't I be getting royalties?

 A: Here's how royalties work.
 When a commercial publisher buys your book, they give you an "advance against royalties," probably around $5000 for a first novel.
 Now, every time a book is sold, your share is calculated.
 Most first novelists get 6% of the cover price, which means you'll get 36 cents every time a $6 paperback is sold.
 In practice, publishers will not credit "all" this money to your account anyway, but maintain a "reserve."
 This is because stores can return unsold books for a complete refund, and the publisher isn't going to credit you for books that never actually sell!
 (On average, about half of all books are returned.)
 When enough 36 cents sales have accumulated to add up to your $5000 advance, you are said to have "earned out."
 After this, you'll get paid your 36 cents per book in royalties, in twice-a-year payments.
 In practice, first novels rarely earn out.
 On the other hand, you won't have to pay your advance back.
 But for most writers royalties are a distant rumor.
-(The first two Yurt books have earned out, but this is unusual--and the reason why I was able to sell Baen 5 more books.
-But I'm still getting under $1000 a year in royalties.)
+(The first two Yurt books have earned out, but this is unusual--and the reason why I was able to sell Baen 5 more books.)
 Reference books like Writers Market explain all this.
 Remember, the main reason to write fiction can't be money, but satisfaction from the writing itself, and from contact with people who've read and enjoyed your stories.

 Q: Where can I learn more about the field?